 Our commitment to sustainability goes beyond formal regulations.
 As a market and innovation leader in life sciences and molecular diagnostics, we believe there is room for innovation in driving sustainable development in our industry, and we are resolved to continue moving forward.

-To achieve this, QIAGEN has integrated sustainability throughout its value chain.
 We pledge to continually evaluate the potential environmental impact of our business, saving energy and reducing negative environmental impacts of our operations.
 We look after the welfare of our employees, taking care of their developmental needs and supporting them in every way to become and remain committed and responsible.
 We extend our commitment to sustainability into the supply chain, committing our business partners to sign up to our environmental, social and human-rights related standards.

 Please find information about our business model, organizational structure, products, customers, business strategy, as well as main trends and issues pertaining to the reporting year, in our Management Report.